Itsthecarebear/KC-D2-Gambling-Sim/README.md

 -~~add points~~

+-expand point system

 -add "flavor"

-    -function to choose which dice to keep and which to reroll
+	-identify dice to keep, and dice to reroll

-    -identify

 	-loop function with only selected diced

 -~~logic for maintaining loop only if points are scored (points or bust)~~